Participate

 Sign Up

-What happens if I fill out the pre-screening questionnaire?
-If you pass the initial study screener, we will match you to a location in your area that needs volunteers with Shoulder Osteoarthritis or notify you when one becomes available.
-If there is not a current study for Shoulder Osteoarthritis in your area, a Patient Engagement Specialist may reach out to you in the future via the email address or phone number (call or text) you provided to share information about new study opportunities you may qualify for.
+If you pass the initial screener, we will match you to a REZILIENCE Study location in your area or notify you when one becomes available.
+If there is not a current study for shoulder osteoarthritis in your area, we may reach out to you in the future via email, phone, or text to share information about new study opportunities that may be a good fit.

 About Shoulder Osteoarthritis